cs5581/CS684_Project/Test Plan/Test Plan.md

 - Redirecting to the other pages

 ## Expected Response
-Listed below are the responses for particular items:
+Listed below are the responses that should be expected for particular items:
 1. Username is found in the database and login is Success, the user will be directed to the login success page.
 2. User is prompted to re-enter credentials for incorrect login.
 3. When a new user signs up, the user is added to the database and the user can login.